 How much it costs

 Every project is unique.
 We need to evaluate your job before we can quote you a firm price based upon the level of service that you need, how long we think it will take, and the initial condition of your document, and any special tools or conditions your project requires.
 Clean, professional copy takes less time — and therefore costs less — than disorganized amateur projects do.
 Large, lengthy projects (such as editing book manuscripts) will be quoted a flat project fee, while small, quick projects (such as proofreading print-ready documents) will bill by the hour.

 We know that you came to this page for numbers, so here are some very general price guidelines:

 - Editing can be billed either hourly or on a per-project basis.
-The benchmark price is $50 per hour.
+The benchmark price is $60 per hour for copy editing or $75 for comprehensive editing.
 If you have a very large project, such as a book manuscript, we’ll quote you a flat rate for the complete project based on how long we think it will take.

 - Live editing is billed per hour, depending on what hours you reserve and the level of editing that you expect.
 Nights and weekends cost more than weekdays.

 - Rush jobs add 25% to the normal price quote.